sgcook/Tours/README.md

 style.css was copied from the tutorial.

 ## My personal tweaks:
+-Background color to app changes randomly with each refresh.
 - Replaced "Loading..." text with a loading image.
 - Gotcha: main width was set to 90vw.
-Used left: calc(-50vw + 50%) to make image large and center/
+Used left: calc(-50vw + 50%) to make image large and center.
-- Gotcha: hiding overflow of Loading page without hiding overflow of main page.